MSU-Beam-Dynamics/JuTrack.jl/README.md

 Pkg.instantiate()
 ```

-# To use this module, import it in Julia
+# Import the package in Julia
 ```
 include("path-to-the-package/src/JuTrack.jl")
 using .JuTrack